Are you a transgender woman or trans feminine nonbinary person?

 Trans women who don’t do transgender voice feminization training or modulate their voice in any way are no less women than those who do.
 It’s very important for us to state that.

-Much like accent modification and reduction speech therapy treatments, they are a service that’s available, but you shouldn’t be made to feel like you have to pursue them.
+Much like speech therapy for accent modification and reduction, it’s a service that’s available, but you shouldn’t be made to feel like you have to pursue them.

 However, if you are considering transgender voice feminization training, there are a few different commonly cited reasons.
 Let’s take a closer look at them.